gcalderone/Gnuplot.jl/docs/src/recipes.md

 Gnuplot.options.term = "unknown"
 empty!(Gnuplot.options.init)
 push!( Gnuplot.options.init, linetypes(:Set1_5, lw=1.5, ps=1.5))
-saveas(file) = Gnuplot.save(term="pngcairo size 550,350 fontscale 0.8", output="assets/$(file).png")
+saveas(file) = Gnuplot.save(term="pngcairo size 550,350 fontscale 0.8", "assets/$(file).png")
 ```

 # Plot recipes

 A plot *recipe* is a quicklook visualization procedure aimed at reducing the amount of repetitive code to generate a plot.
-More specifically, a recipe is a function that convert data from the "Julia world" into a form suitable to be ingested in **Gnuplot.jl**, namely a scalar (or a vector of) `Gnuplot.PlotElement` TODO object(s).
+More specifically, a recipe is a function that convert data from the "Julia world" into a form suitable to be ingested in gnuplot, namely a scalar (or a vector of) `Gnuplot.PlotElement` TODO object(s).
 The latter contain informations on how to create a plot, or a part of it, and can be used directly as arguments in a `@gp` or `@gsp` call.

 There are two kinds of recipes: